 Learn more about the different private jet access models.

-Wheels up offer the King Air 350 turboprop after an upfront membership fee of $17,500 USD, for $4,695 USD per hour.
-NetJets does not offer props and Paramount offers the King Air 350 for around $2,200 USD per hour and no upfront cost.
+Wheels Up offers the King Air 350 turboprop after an upfront membership fee of $17,500 USD, for $4,695 USD per hour.
+By comparison, Paramount offers the King Air 350 for around $2,200 USD per hour and no upfront cost.